openedx/license-manager/docs/decisions/0003-subscription-renewals.rst

 * We have merged code into license-manager that will ensure, going forward, bulk actions are recorded in the license history tables.
 * Additionally, we will backfill missing creation historical license records, based on the creation date of the license.
-  This needs to be done before we transfer any licenses to new subscription plans.
+  This needs to be done before we transfer any licenses to new subscription plans, so that, for any license, we have a historical record of each subscription plan it was ever associated with, along with an understanding of `when` it was associated with a given subscription plan.
 * Since we already have licenses in the wild without associated historical creation tracking, we'll introduce some defensive checking/snapshotting that should occur prior to the license transfer process.
   This can be as simple as assuring that a historical record reflecting the license's association with the original